Complaints & Dispute Resolution

 The procedure is written with the understanding and experience that, in most cases, matters are best resolved at the local level.
 To this end, if you have or receive a complaint or dispute, please refer to the flow chart below.
 The same flow chart will apply if staff members have a complaint or dispute with a colleague or parent.
 Anonymous and/or unsubstantiated complaints will not be investigated.

-Note: If the dispute or complaint is with the Principal, it should be referred to the Chairman of Council.
+Note: If the dispute or complaint is with the Principal, it should be referred to the Chair of Council.

 Complaints raised by students

 While parents/guardians will often wish to raise issues on behalf of their children, there are other issues which students may choose to raise on their own behalf, and which are best raised by them.
 The principles that apply to parental/staff complaints are also applied to complaints and concerns from students.
-One important difference is that students are able to raise concerns with any member of staff with whom they feel comfortable, whether it is the Form Teacher, a Head of School, a member of support staff, Head of House or Head of Student Services.
+One important difference is that students are able to raise concerns with any member of staff with whom they feel comfortable, whether it is the PCG Tutor, a Head of School, Deputy Head of School, a member of support staff, or the School Psychologist.

 The key principles for the management and resolution of complaints/disputes are: